 Exchange partner of the University of Potsdam outside Europe is:

 1. Applicants choose the suitable Erasmus partner university according to their interest and study plans.
-They inform themselves about the profiles and special fields of interest of the individual partner universities.
+They inform themselves about the profiles and special fields of interest at the partner universities.

 2. Application documents:

 3. Submission of completed documents (Mailbox Dr. Mussil; please NOT per email) by January 31, 2018.

 4. A commission consisting of members of the student council and the Erasmus coordinator decides on the applications.